fpereiro/gotoB/tutorial/tutorial.md

 JS, Ajax and the first generation of JS frameworks grew hand in hand in the second half of the 2000s.
 Some webapps already started to boast complex and high-quality UIs.
 For many teams, however, the complexity of the client became problematic.
 Most of the problems were related to two basic concerns:

 1. **Generating HTML to update the page**: as we said above, after an Ajax interaction, the page usually needs to be updated.
 This requires us to generate HTML that reflects the updated page.
 HTML is text, so it is possible to create HTML by putting together strings.
 But this is time consuming and error-prone, because it doesn't use templates or other abstractions that can better express how the HTML should be produced.
-2. **Updating certain the page**: after an Ajax interaction, some parts of the page have to be updated.
+2. **Updating certain parts of the page at the right time**: after an Ajax interaction, some parts of the page have to be updated.
 To decide which parts should be updated, and based on which information, is also something that becomes complex if implemented on a case-by-case basis.

 The two basic concerns might sound quite familiar to you.
 Indeed, we have covered them in chapter 7!
 They are **templating** and **state management**.
 To deal with them, web frameworks emerged in the late 2000s and early 2010s.
 These frameworks offered their own solution to these two concerns.
 Some of these frameworks were **server-side**, which means that all the templating and some of the state management happened in the server.
 In practice, this means that the updated parts of the page are generated in the server and then put in place by JS.
 These frameworks are powered by other programming languages, such as PHP, Ruby or Python.